-In search of the city’s secrets, Andrea Goto sidles up to Savannah’s most infamous monuments—with a go cup in hand. » Photography by Michelle L. Morris
+In search of the city’s secrets, Andrea Goto sidles up to Savannah’s most infamous monuments—with a to go cup in hand. » Photography by Michelle L. Morris.

 Tourists feverishly snap photos of them and soak up the stories pressed into plaques.
 Residents regard them like the live oaks that blend into the backdrop of our Southern existence.
 Pigeons use them as a regal resting place from which to spot crumbs falling from the fingers of passersby.
 But, with the exception of late-night revelers who’ve hit the daiquiri soft-serve a little too hard, no one really takes the time to talk to Savannah’s most statuesque storytellers—until now.

 SM: Right, sorry.
 General Oglethorpe, I imagine you’ve seen a lot over the past century you’ve resided here in Chippewa Square.

 James: Mostly bald spots.
 And I’ve attended more weddings than I can count.